 Tuesday – can’t pick one scene.
-First, at Jack’s birthday do at the Rovers, he and Molly discuss the situation with Kevin being baby Jack’s biological father.
+First, at Jack’s birthday do at the Rovers, he and Molly discuss the situation with Kevin being her baby’s biological father.
 I had chills going up my spine as Jack told Molly about real life, about mistakes, about love and behaviour.

 Both Bill Tarmey and Vicky Binns were wonderful.
 He was wisdom and experience and love.
 She was ‘whatever’ – a little bit flip, a little bit defensive, a lot guilty.
 She knew the weight of importance in what he was saying.
 She knew she had to listen, but she didn’t want to.
 They personified a hard-earned sense of justice and the callowness, and shallowness, of untested youth.
 Having been a callow and shallow youth myself, it was hard to watch, now older and able to see the stark truth of Jack’s words.
 That’s the scene, I thought.

 Then there was another.
 Jack leaving his party early.
 Looking around the bar as if for the first time, or last time.
 Then Ken’s raising a glass in farewell to him.
 Well, I lost it then.
 The tears flowed for I knew what was going to come next.
 Then outside, the Street at night, from Jack’s viewpoint, as he looks at every inch of it from end to end.
 Then he went home.

 He puts a record on the turntable Tyrone gave him for his birthday.
 He sits back in his chair and listens to “When autumn leaves start to fall”